Call now in confidence immediate help & advice 24/7

 Brief Interventions are commonly used by professionals to assess an individual’s addiction and ability to recover at home, without attending residential rehab.

 Holistic and alternative therapies are becoming increasingly popular in the Devon area.
-Holistic therapy includes activities stuff as art therapy, music therapy, yoga, mindfulness, meditation, acupuncture and many other treatments besides.
+Holistic therapy at rehab includes activities such as art therapy, music therapy, yoga, mindfulness, meditation, acupuncture and many other treatments.

-CBT works to help reframe peoples thoughts and emotions into more helpful, positive and motivational ones.
+CBT at rehab works to help reframe people’s thoughts and emotions into more helpful, positive and motivational ones.

 It also looks into the triggers and causes of your addiction [41], as well as any underlying mental health issues that might also be contributing to your addiction.

-For example, DBT is commonly used for those suffering from borderline personality disorder.
+For example, DBT is commonly used for rehab patients suffering from borderline personality disorder.

-Motivational Interviewing is a therapy technique used to uncover an individual’s natural motivation to change, often working alongside Motivational Enhancement Therapy in order to build up the individual’s inherent motivation to recover.
+Motivational Interviewing is a therapy technique used to uncover an individual’s natural motivation to change, often working alongside Motivational Enhancement Therapy at rehab in order to build up the individual’s inherent motivation to recover.

 As motivation and the self-confidence it can bring are often key to a successful recovery [45], some form of motivational therapy tends to be included in every treatment programme.